anshuman1811/drlnd-cc/Report.md

 # Learning Algorithm

-The algorithm used for the implementation was a **Deep Q-network** based on the [DeepMind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+The algorithm used for the implementation was a **Deep Deterministic Policy Gradients** based on the [DeepMind paper](https://arxiv.org/pdf/1509.02971.pdf).

-An enhancement over the approach of the paper was to do a soft update of the target network parameters through an extra hyperparameter _TAU_.
-This adds stability to the training.

-Epsilon-Greedy policy was used for action selection.

 ## Hyperparameters
 ### Agent Hyperparameters